You are viewing a free preview of this lesson.

 def __init__(self, name: str, salary: float, department: str):

-self.name = name # Public
+self.name = name # public

-self._department = department # Protected (convention)
+self._department = department # protected (by convention)

-self.__salary = salary # Private (name mangling)
+self.__salary = salary # private (name mangling)

 |---|---|---|---|---|